developer-zebra/developer-zebra-site/src/datawedge/6-8/guide/api/switchsimulscanparams/index.md

 Introduced in DataWedge 6.8.

 Used to pass one or more [SimulScan parameters](../../input/simulscan) as a bundle, updating the settings of the active Profile.
 This API can be used to change SimulScan settings in response to changing conditions at any time.
-For example, a developer might wish to enable a change of the time stamp being used at various times of the day.
+For example, a developer might wish to enable an app to programmatically change input templates or region separators at various times of the day or in response to varying conditions.

 ### Function Prototype